SEL Teaching Practices

 Same as with homework and classwork, you can allow students to choose a certain number of questions to complete from a test.
 Break it into sections for the whole test or the type of question.

-So choice does not equal Lord of the Flies, but switching to a classroom with more student input can be daunting.
+So, choice does not equal Lord of the Flies, but switching to a classroom with more student input can take time and effort.
 Unfortunately, it can also be ripe for mistakes.

 Limit Choices

-Students can struggle with too many choices.
-If students struggle to make a choice, consider limiting the number of options.
+Students can need help with too many choices.
+If students need help to choose, consider limiting the number of options.

-This is also helpful for your planning.
-You don't need eight options for every assignment.
+It is also helpful for your planning.
+You don't need a million options for assignments.
 Two or three are sufficient.
 And sometimes there is just one choice, and that is fine too.

 Clear Expectations